 Level 2: ClearBridge Social Rehabilitation Facility

-The ClearBridge house is a license-pending transitional Social Rehabilitation Facility (374603611) designed to provide a supportive living environment for residents preparing for the Hanbleceya semi-independent living program.
+The ClearBridge house is a licensed transitional Social Rehabilitation Facility (374603611) designed to provide a supportive living environment for residents preparing for the Hanbleceya semi-independent living program.
 The ClearBridge house offers staff support and availability 24 hours per day, whenever residents are present in the home, and intensive independent living skills and medication management training.
 Residents of ClearBridge attend day programming at Hanbleceya and participate in other community activities outside of the house that are relevant to their personal goals and achievement of increased self-sufficiency.

 Level 3: Pathways Semi-Independent Living

 Our Pathways Semi-Independent Housing offers comfortable and safe living quarters for your loved one.
 Each client is assigned a fully furnished private bedroom with new linens, towels and a private house phone.
 Common areas are nicely furnished and monitored daily to make sure they are well kept.
 Personal items, such as televisions and computers, are allowed as long as they are used appropriately and in accordance with the individual’s personal treatment plan as approved by the Clinical Treatment Team.

 Each residence has an outdoor area where clients can socialize, host Community gatherings, or simply relax and enjoy the beautiful San Diego weather.
 In fact, many clients have chosen to start outdoor gardens and other endeavors to create personal comfort and the pride of belonging.
 Each residence is located in a quiet, safe neighborhood, close to bus and trolley stops, and within walking distance to the Center.